pouriya/estuff/README.md

 module_info/0  module_info/1  start/0        stop/0
 ```

-You can edit project's file and recompile/reload all files without restarting shell:
+You can edit project files and recompile/reload all files without restarting shell:
 ```erlang
 (foo@localhost)1> cr(). % use c() to just compile them and use r() to just reload them make[1]: Entering directory '/p/foo'